 Lock-in is as much about you as it is about the vendor

-For example, we can see new dimensions of reducing lock-in.
-All the abstraction layers and architectural frameworks that are being debated are a very view onto a rather dynamic problem.
+Seeing new dimensions of reducing lock-in means realizing that the abstraction layers and architectural frameworks that are being proposed originate from a rather static view onto an inherently dynamic problem.
 I have posited that architects live in the first derivative, so let’s look at the problem from another dimension: a dynamic view.

 Organizations that are slow moving, the ones that take a long time to make decisions and even longer to implement them, will always have high switching costs.
 It routinely costs them many millions of dollars to upgrade from one version of a product they use to the next one.
 How much do you think it’ll cost them to switch cloud providers?
 They’ll do that with the push of a button with this awesome framework they put in place?
 I am not so sure!
 These organizations are notorious for lack of automation, lack of testing, low appetite for change, excessive complexity (see above), and an abundance of internal politics.